helgejo/practicum/P08/README.md

   - Check index statistics (see Task 1 for ideas).

 ## Task 3.
-Implement TFIDF retrieval by getting statistics from the Woosh index
+Retrieval using the Vector Space Model

   - Take Task 4 from the last practicum (P07) and update the code such that the term statistics are taken from the Whoosh index we built in Task 2